 Download Pearson’s PA Notary Exam booklet here:

 If you are already a commissioned notary public in Pennsylvania, you will NOT have to take an exam.
-When it is time to renew your commission you will have to complete a mandatory three hour continuing education course.
-However, if you let your commission lapse by just one day, you will have to take a basic education course and pass an exam.
+When it is time to renew your commission you will only have to complete a mandatory three hour continuing education course.
+However, if you let your commission lapse by just one day, you will have to start over by taking an basic education course and passing an exam.

 The law also also made a slight modification to the notary seal.

 The notary seal is now officially referred to as the ‘ Notary Stamp’.
 The new stamps no longer identifies a notary public’s municipality.
 The stamp now displays the wording “Commonwealth of Pennsylvania” at the top.

 In addition to the stamp you will have to buy a notary journal previously referred to as a register.